 Several other centers within ICA are also actively involved with a variety of public engagement projects that benefit the surrounding community.

-Just this year, the Center for South Asian Studies (CSA) introduced a new program in coordination with the Boys and Girls Club of East Palo Alto to teach fourth grade students about South Asian culture in fun and interactive ways.
+Just this year, the Center for South Asian Studies (CSA) introduced a new program in coordination with the Boys and Girls Club of East Palo Alto to teach a group of fourth grade students about South Asian culture in a fun and interactive way.

 In addition to this burgeoning program, CSA also continued its annual Giving Tree program with Maitri, a San Jose based organization that works with South Asian immigrant women affected by domestic violence.
 During the holiday season, CSA collects gifts from the Stanford community to donate to Maitri’s clients.

-“It is fantastic to see the gifts pouring in for these women in need,” said Dr. Sangeeta Mediratta, Associate Director of CSA.
+“It was fantastic to see the gifts pouring in for these women in need,” said Sangeeta Mediratta, Associate Director of CSA.

-“The field trips aimed to offer the students an opportunity to engage with contemporary Islamic art, and also to draw connections between global and local art practices,” said Dr. Burcak Keskin-Kozat, Associate Director of the Abbasi Program.
+“The field trips aimed to offer the high school students an opportunity to engage with contemporary Islamic art and also to draw connections between the global and the local art practices,” said Dr. Burcak Keskin-Kozat, Associate Director of the Abbasi Program.
 “In fact, one of the groups created their own tile designs inspired by artwork included in the exhibition. ”

-The Stanford Human Rights Education Initiative (SHREI) is another way ICA and its centers connect with our local community.
-SHREI is a four-year collaborative project between California community college educators and Stanford University to integrate human rights education in community college classes.
-On June 8, SHREI will host its annual symposium where attendees will discuss, share, and learn about teaching human rights in a wide range of world areas, academic disciplines, and classroom settings.
+ICA's very own Stanford Human Rights Education Initiative (SHREI) is another way the division connects with community.
+SHREI is a four-year collaborative project between California community college educators and Stanford University to develop human rights education in community college classes.
+On June 8, SHREI will be hosting its annual symposium where attendees will discuss, share, and learn about teaching human rights in a wide range of world areas, academic disciplines, and classroom settings.

-“We’re always looking for ways to create an exchange of ideas between the Stanford community and the local community,” said Dr. Kim Rapp, ICA Executive Director.
-“Developing these types of partnerships benefits our own learning and helps us extend our mission of training global citizens.”
+“We’re always looking for ways to create an exchange of ideas between the Stanford community and the world outside of Stanford,” said Kim Rapp, ICA Executive Director.
+“Developing these types of partnerships benefits us all.”